usnationalarchives/social-media-strategy/pages/goal3.md

 ## Goal 3: Grow Our Audience

 <em>We reach more people, and diversify our audiences, by being present on popular platforms and publishing content that people feel compelled to share with their networks.
-We develop relationships with influencers and partners to reach more people in meaningful ways.</em>
+We develop relationships with influencers and partners to reach more people in meaningful ways.</em>&nbsp; &nbsp; &nbsp;

 3.1 <strong>Inspire people to share. </strong>Staff<strong> </strong>reach the largest possible audience by inspiring people to talk about the stories in our holdings.
 Our staff are stewards to the history of democracy, our American government, and its citizens.
 Our documents inspire emotional responses that lead to social sharing.

-Action: The teams focuses on becoming a leader in the GLAM community by creating a space on archives.gov that serves a resource for hashtags and other social trends for other cultural heritage institutions.
+Action: The teams focuses on becoming a leader in the GLAM community by creating a space on Archives.gov that serves a resource for hashtags and other social trends for other cultural heritage institutions.

-Action: The team addresses our photo policies within our public spaces, and improve our services, like wifi, to encourage digital sharing while visitors are in our physical spaces.
+Action: The team addresses our photo policies within our public spaces.
+We need to improve our services, like wifi, to encourage digital sharing while visitors are in our physical spaces.

 Action: The team defines a strategy for choosing hashtags that encourage personal connections and social sharing.